Colorado settles suit by transgender inmate who alleged rape

 DENVER (AP) — Colorado reached a $170,000 settlement with a transgender woman who sued the state and alleged being raped, assaulted and harassed while held in a men’s prison, state officials said Wednesday.

-Officials said the agreement does not force broad policy changes for transgender inmates in Colorado’s prisons but the woman’s attorney described it as a sign of shifting attitudes in state government toward the issue.
+Officials said the agreement does not force broad policy changes for transgender inmates in Colorado’s prisons, but the woman’s attorney described it as a sign of shifting attitudes in state government toward the issue.
 Paula Greisen said the lawsuit filed by Lindsay Saunders-Velez initiated conversations with the Department of Corrections about changes that could improve conditions for transgender women.

-“We still have a long ways to go, but you have to first start by understanding and respecting the dignity of women,” her attorney Paula Greisen said.
+“We still have a long ways to go, but you have to first start by understanding and respecting the dignity of women,” Greisen said.
 “The settlement is a very important step that the state of Colorado has taken to acknowledge this community.”

 Attorney General Phil Weiser and Department of Corrections Executive Director Dean Williams defended the state’s policies for transgender inmates in written statements.
 They said corrections officials review each inmate on a “case-by-case basis” to determine which prison they should be kept at, with regular input from medical and mental health providers.